topo-gps/ios-manual/en/layers/layers.rst

 Layers
 ======
+A layer is a collection of geographical information that can be added to the map.
-Layers are overlays that can be added to the map.
-Layers can be controlled via the layers screen (:ref:`Menu <sec-menu>` > Layers).
+Layers can be added to the map via the layers screen (:ref:`Menu <sec-menu>` > Layers).

 The layers screen shows a list of available layers, an example is shown below: